metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_saml_connector_v2_manifest.md

 - `assertion_key_pair` (Attributes) EncryptionKeyPair is a key pair used for decrypting SAML assertions. (see [below for nested schema](#nestedatt--spec--assertion_key_pair))
 - `attributes_to_roles` (Attributes List) AttributesToRoles is a list of mappings of attribute statements to roles. (see [below for nested schema](#nestedatt--spec--attributes_to_roles))
 - `audience` (String) Audience uniquely identifies our service provider.
 - `cert` (String) Cert is the identity provider certificate PEM.
-IDP signs <Response> responses using this certificate.
+IDP signs '<Response>' responses using this certificate.
 - `client_redirect_settings` (Attributes) ClientRedirectSettings defines which client redirect URLs are allowed for non-browser SSO logins other than the standard localhost ones. (see [below for nested schema](#nestedatt--spec--client_redirect_settings))
 - `display` (String) Display controls how this connector is displayed.
 - `entity_descriptor` (String) EntityDescriptor is XML with descriptor.
 It can be used to supply configuration parameters in one XML file rather than supplying them in the individual elements.